1978 South Korean legislative election

 Legislative elections were held in South Korea on 12 December 1978 to elect 154 members of the National Assembly.
 Another 77 members appointed by President Park Chung-hee were indirectly elected by the National Conference for Unification on 21 December 1978.

 Despite garnering 169,000 fewer popular votes than the opposition New Democratic Party, the ruling Democratic Republican Party won a supermajority victory with 68 of the 154 elected seats in the National Assembly and an additional 77 members appointed by President Park.
 Voter turnout was 77.1%.

+Electoral system

+Two-thirds of the seats were elected from two-member constituencies via single non-transferable vote.
+The remaining one-third of the seats were presidential appointees, nominated by president Park and confirmed by the National Conference for Unification elected in May 1978.